Past & current clients schedule here

 Online support for new moms in Washington, D.C., Florida, Texas, & Virginia

-I offer individual and couples’ therapy for new moms (and parents of all genders) to help people who are facing these exact issues.
+I offer individual therapy for new moms (and parents of all genders) to help people who are facing these exact issues.
 I hold a safe space for you to explore your true feelings about being a parent, without any fear of being judged.

 Together, we can strengthen your relationship with both yourself and with your baby.
 We’ll take a deep dive into your thoughts, feelings, and experiences as a new parent, and prepare you to cope with all of the ups and downs that parenthood brings.